 What is Matboucha?

-To make this shakshuka recipe, you create a spicy tomato mixture that forms the bed for cooking the eggs.
-This spicy tomato mixture is called matboucha.
-Matboucha is comprised of fresh or canned tomatoes, bell and spicy red or green peppers, smoky and/or sweet paprika at its most basic.
+To make this shakshuka recipe, you create a spicy tomato mixture, called matboucha, that forms the bed for cooking the eggs.
+Matboucha consists of fresh or canned tomatoes, bell and spicy red or green peppers, smoky and/or sweet paprika at its most basic.

 This mixture comes together quickly on the stovetop, then you make wells for the eggs, add them in, and just wait for the eggs to cook and your meal is ready.